selfdriven-foundation/selfdriven-ventures/research/use-cases/use-case-venturecentre-io.md

 - Associated member communities

 ### **3. What**
-- Use the selfdrivenOS framework and resourses to build an app that.
+- Use the selfdrivenOS framework and resourses to build an app that can assist with:
     - Project Plan & Manage
     - Connect to People
     - Connect to Capital (DeFi & TradFi)